 Wait lists for adjudicative competency hearings have been described as a national crisis, and New Mexico has a particularly urgent need for competency evaluations.
-As professionals helping address this demand, our postdoctoral fellows conduct court-ordered competency evaluations for the New Mexico Second Judicial District Court (SJDC) Competency Clinic as their core clinical training.
+As professionals helping address this demand, postdoctoral fellows will conduct competency evaluations through the New Mexico Second Judicial District Court (SJDC) Competency Clinic..